-- -s:filename The -s:filename command specifies the name of the file that contains security information.
-For more about security information, see "Background-Server Component Security" on page 151. - -f The -f command specifies to log messages to the default file, IPSADM.LOG. - -f:filename The -f:filename command lets you specify the name of a file in which to log messages. - -d The -d command disables the logging of messages to the standard output, which is usually the screen.
+-s:filename The -s:filename command specifies the name

+The -f command specifies to log messages

+to the default file, IPSADM.LOG.

+-f:filename The -f:filename command lets you specify the

+name of a file in which to log messages.

+-d The -d command disables the logging of

+messages to the standard output, which is usually the screen.

-Logging Messages
+Logging messages:

-: Messages generated by the ServeRAID adapter or controller consist of startup information, connecting and disconnecting clients, and error messages.
+Messages generated by the ServeRAID adapter or controller consist of startup information, connecting and disconnecting clients, and error messages.

-When using the -f, -f:filename and -d parameters, you can specify how you want the ServeRAID messages handled.
+When using the -f, -f: filename and -d parameters, you can specify how you want the ServeRAID messages handled.
 The default is to log messages to the standard output, which is usually the screen.
 However, you can have these messages logged to other output devices, such as a printer or a text file.